Student Opportunities in Academic Research (SOAR)

 FSRP - Learning Contract

-Questions: Contact Therese Kurilla at therese.kurilla@scranton.edu
+Questions: Contact Brooke Leonard at brooke.leonard@scranton.edu

 PFSR

-President’s Fellowship for Summer Research (PFSR): ORSP offers ten undergraduate student summer research grants.
+President’s Fellowship for Summer Research (PFSR): ORSSP offers ten undergraduate student summer research grants.
 One award will be specifically reserved for a project stemming from the Humanities, and one from the Social Sciences.
 Stipends of $3,000 are offered to provide students with the opportunity to engage in a research project with a full-time faculty mentor during a ten-week period.
 In addition to the $3,000 student award, $500 is allocated for materials and/or student travel.

-PFSR 2023 Application
+PFSR 2024 Application

-Questions: Contact Therese Kurilla at therese.kurilla@scranton.edu
+Questions: Contact Brooke Leonard at brooke.leonard@scranton.edu

 rHIP